azurepocmain/fabricpocmain.github.io/articles/data-transformation-and-validation .md

 •	Requirement for meticulous design to mitigate network bottlenecks in SQL analytics endpoint.

-•	Current lack of primary key and foreign key enforcement.
+•	Lack of primary key and foreign key enforcement.

+•	Currently lacks the ability to read delta parquet files directly from OneLake for the SQL analytics endpoint.

 _______________________________________________________________________________________
-***Near Real-Time/Batch Spark***
+***Batch Spark***

-The next solution is Spark,
+The next solution is Apache Spark, which offers similar capabilities such as support for multiple languages, including SQL, as well as advanced transformation and validation functionalities.
+Due to its design for big data processing, Spark operates with a distributed architecture that involves multiple compute nodes, akin to Eventhouse.

+However, it p